Unofficial (Simplified) Libreboot Documentation

 Technical overview

-Libreboot provides coreboot for machine initialisation, which then jumps to a payload in the boot flash; coreboot works with many payloads, but Libreboot specifically provides SeaBIOS, GNU GRUB and U-Boot as options.
+Libreboot provides coreboot for machine initialisation, which then jumps to a payload in the boot flash; coreboot works with many payloads, but Libreboot specifically provides SeaBIOS, GNU GRUB and U-Boot as options, depending on the board.
 The payload is the program in flash that provides the early user interface, for booting an operating system.
-This payload infrastructure means you can run whatever you want from the boot flash (e.g. you may customize the payload to boot Linux from flash, if you so desire).
+This payload infrastructure means you can run whatever you want from the boot flash.
+More payloads (e.g. Linux kexec) are planned for future releases.

 Not a fork of coreboot